-Justice Dept. targets New York, Seattle, and Portland over protests
+Justice Dept. targets Portland, New York and Seattle over protests

 The Trump administration was unsuccessful in a similar funding-cut move against New York and other cities over their immigration policies.
 A federal appeals court ruled that the move violated the separation of powers spelled out in the Constitution.

 The three cities the Justice Department identified are the same ones listed in the president’s original memorandum.
-Local officials have accused the federal government of worsening tensions in their cities by advocating angrier confrontations between law enforcement officers and protesters, and in the case of Portland, sending heavily armed federal agents to quell street clashes.
+Local officials have accused the federal government of worsening tensions in their cities by advocating angrier confrontations between law enforcement officers and protesters, and in the case of Portland, by sending heavily armed federal agents to quell street clashes.

 The president’s Sept.
 2 memo also criticized D.C.
-Mayor Muriel E. Bowser (D), saying she “allowed “rioters and anarchists to engage in violence and destruction,” but the nation’s capital was not on the list on Monday.
+Mayor Muriel E. Bowser (D), saying she allowed “rioters and anarchists to engage in violence and destruction.”
+But the nation’s capital was not on the list issused Monday.

-The Trump administration said it is considering adding other cities to the list, if officials withdraw officers from policing problem areas, or if a city leader “disempowers or defunds” police departments, or “unreasonably refuses” to accept law enforcement assistance from the federal government.
-The Justice Department may also add cities to the list based on “any other related factors the Attorney General deems appropriate,” the agency said.
+The Trump administration said it is considering adding other cities to the list, if officials withdraw officers from policing problem areas, or if a city leader “disempowers or defunds” police departments or “unreasonably refuses” to accept law enforcement assistance from the federal government.
+The Justice Department may also add cities to the list based on “any other related factors the Attorney General deems appropriate,” the department said in its announcement.

-The naming of the three cities is the latest effort by the administration to force cities to take a tougher stance against unruly protests.
+The naming of the three cities marks the latest effort by the administration to force cities to take a tougher stance against unruly protests.

-In recent weeks, Barr urged federal prosecutors to aggressively pursue cases against those committing violence amid the protests.
-In a conference call with prosecutors, he suggested that prosecutors consider parts of a rarely-used law against sedition, if they find evidence matching the law’s language criminalizing the use of force to oppose the government.
+In recent weeks, Barr has urged federal prosecutors to aggressively pursue cases against those committing violence amid the protests.
+In a conference call with prosecutors, he suggested that they consider parts of a rarely used law against sedition, if they find evidence matching the law’s language criminalizing the use of force to oppose the government.